Targeted killing: Trump administration position on combat drones

 CIA-ordered drone strikes were eventually ended by President Obama, who transferred control entirely to the U.S. military, under a separate legal authority.
 President Trump reversed this decision in 2017.
 A 2016 Obama executive order requiring an annual report of civilian deaths from US airstrikes outside combat zones was not complied with by the Trump administration for 2017 and was then revoked by an executive order in 2019.
-According to the BBC, citing the Bureau of Investigative Journalism, a UK-based non-profit news organisation, there were 2,243 drone strikes in the first two years of the Trump presidency, compared with 1,878 in Mr Obama's eight years in office.
-According to press reports, the Trump administration has at times employed a drone missile that deploys flying blades rather than explosives to kill targets, because it hoped to decrease non-combatant casualties.
+According to the BBC, citing the Bureau of Investigative Journalism, a UK-based non-profit news organisation, there were 2,243 drone strikes in the first two years of the Trump presidency, compared with 1,878 in Obama's eight years in office.
+According to press reports, the Trump administration has at times employed a missile that deploys blades rather than explosives to kill targets, because it hoped to decrease non-combatant casualties.
 The missile is believed to have seen its first combat action in the 2017 killing of Abu Khayr al-Masri.